 Timetables (vozni red or red vožnje) are usually displayed on boards in station departure halls – polasci or odlasci are departures, dolasci are arrivals.
 Timetable information on the German w bahn.com website is far clearer than that on Croatian Railways’ own site.

 Croatia’s bus network is run by an array of different companies, but services are well integrated and bus stations are generally well organized, with clearly listed departure times and efficient booking facilities.
-Buses (autobusi) operating inter-city services are usually modern air-conditioned coaches, and travelling long distances is rarely uncomfortable; stops of ten minutes or more are made every ninety minutes or so.
+Buses (autobusi) operating inter-city services are usually modern air-conditioned coaches, and travelling long distances is rarely uncomfortable; stops of ten minutes or more are made every two hours or so.
 The buses operating shorter routes on the islands or in the provinces are more likely to be ageing and uncomfortable vehicles which can get unbearably stuffy in summer – but you’re unlikely to be spending a long time in them.

 There are few places in the country that you can’t get to by bus, and departures on the principal routes (Zagreb to the coast, and routes up and down the coast) are usually hourly.
 Rural areas, however, may only be served by one or two buses a day, and maybe none at all at weekends.
 Out in the sticks, the bus timetable is much more likely to correspond to the needs of the locals: there’ll be a flurry of departures in the early morning to get people to work, school or market, and a flurry of departures in mid-afternoon to bring them back again, but nothing in between.